je-jo/turing-romcom/README.md

 ### Abstract:

-App that generates romance novel covers.
+App that generates romance novel covers, either random or through user input.

 This is a learning project from Turing School Module 1.
 The project spec & rubric can be found [here](https://frontend.turing.edu/projects/module-1/romcom-pair-v2.html).